jtipsn/jamnat-github.io/index.md

 ### 4.1 Add Files to the Staging Area
 To track the changes you've made, use the `git add` command:
 - Add the specific file:
-git add <student_name>_first_commit.txt

-- Or add all modified/created files:
-git add .
+git add <student_name>_first_commit.txt.
+You could also use `git add .` to add all changed files

+Then run `git status` in the terminal to see what has been modified or added

 ---